jennclee/GroupGenerator3000/README.md

 # GroupGenerator3000
-Random group generator app that allows a user to randomly generate groups, for the purpose of mixing up employees of a company to got out to lunch with one another.
+Random group generator app that allows a user to randomly generate groups, for the purpose of mixing up employees of a company to go out to lunch with one another.

 ## App Functionality
 - Add and remove employees